License GuideSOC 37-3012

 Read more

-Operating as a pesticide applicator without an active license violates state law across the country.
-Penalties range from civil fines to forfeiture of any income earned through unlicensed work.
-Repeat offenders may face criminal charges in some states, though sentences are typically brief.
-The specific consequences depend on state regulations and the number of prior violations.
+Operating as a pesticide applicator without a valid license violates state law across the country.
+Violations result in civil fines and loss of any income earned from unlicensed work.
+Repeat offenders face additional consequences in some states, including brief jail sentences.
+The specific penalties vary by state and depend on the frequency and severity of the violation.

 Career Outlook